 People with chronic kidney disease have a lot of blood tests and urine tests.
-In “Know your Kidney Numbers” we talk about some of the more important ones to help you understand your condition.
+On this page we talk about some of the more important ones to help you understand your condition.
 You can talk to your GP about the others.

 Having the tests

 Most tests don’t need any special preparation, but for those that do, it is important you follow the instructions given to you.
 If you are not given any instructions, you should still ask if there is anything you need to do to prepare for the test.
 If you are unsure, ask your doctor or practice nurse.

 It is important that you have your tests done in the time frame your doctor or nurses requests.
 It is one way they can keep track of your health between appointments.